ropensci/webmockr/cran-comments.md

 ## Reverse dependencies

-I have checked the 2 reverse dependencies, and there were no problems.
+I have checked the 3 reverse dependencies, and there were no problems.
 See (<https://github.com/ropensci/webmockr/tree/master/revdep#platform>).
-I have notified the one other maintainer.

 ---

-This version gains a new function, adds a parameter to the wi_th function, fixes matching by request body, prints request body in suggested stub, and a few other small fixes.
+This version gains support for integration with package vcr.

 Thanks!
 Scott Chamberlain